emsterdam1/anRNAlab-Protocols/General/DNA Agarose Gel.md

     | ddH2O || **to total** |
     || **Total** | **1** L |

-    *  *Can also add 18.61 g of disodioum EDTA instead of solution*
+     *Note:Can also add 18.61 g of disodioum EDTA instead of solution*

   Mix Tris and EDTA in 700 mL of water until dissolved.
 Add acetic acid and bring to 1 L.<br/>Final 50X solution is 2M Tris, 1M Acetate, 50 mM EDTA, and pH ~8.6".